vichpetr/construction-planner-inteview/README.md

 ### Results from Actual Data

-Running the application with the provided LEO2-BE.json file:
+Running the application with the provided demo dataset (`development/tasks.json`):

 ```json
 {